- Risk Factors

 In some instances, the lung continues to leak air into the chest cavity which results in compression of the chest structures, including vessels that return blood to the heart.
 This is referred to as tension pneumothorax and can be fatal if not treated immediately.

-pneumothorax, occurs in the absence of a traumatic injury to the chest or a
+- A spontaneous pneumothorax, also referred to as a primary pneumothorax, occurs in the absence of a traumatic injury to the chest or a known lung disease.

-What causes a pneumothorax?
+What causes pneumothorax?